holmosaint/holmosaint.github.io/_pages/about.md

   - /about.html
 ---

-I'm Kaiwen Sheng, currently a software development engineer at Life Simulation Research Center of Beijing Academy of Artifitial Intelligence(BAAI).
-I got my Bachelor degree in Computer Science from Peking University in 2020.
-My research interests lie in developing machine learning tools for neuroscience and (bayesian) computations in ion channels and synapses.
+I'm Kaiwen Sheng, currently an MRes student in neuroscience at University College London(UCL).
+I got my Bachelor degree in Computer Science from Peking University in 2020 and took a gap year in BAAI as a software development engineer.
+My research interests lie in developing machine learning tools for neuroscience and computations in ion channels and synapses.

-I'm going to University of College London to pursue an MRes degree in biosciences, neuroscience track since the fall of 2021.

 ## NEWS
 - **2021.06** Preprint published on bioRxiv: U-RISC: an ultra-high-resolution electron microscopy dataset challenging existing deep learning algorithms [[PDF](https://www.biorxiv.org/content/10.1101/2021.05.30.446334v3)]